menu

 Overview

 Worcester - East Worcester is a very small town located in the state of New York.
 With a population of 2,094 people and just one neighborhood, Worcester - East Worcester is the 576th largest community in New York.
-Much of the housing stock in Worcester - East Worcester was built prior to World War II, making it one of the older and more historic towns in the country.
+Worcester - East Worcester has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Worcester - East Worcester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Worcester - East Worcester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Worcester - East Worcester are a mix of both white- and blue-collar jobs.
 Overall, Worcester - East Worcester is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Worcester - East Worcester who work in healthcare suport services (12.66%), sales jobs (12.16%), and teaching (11.37%).

 Setting & Lifestyle